xuChenSJTU/SIGNNAP-master-online/README.md

 **This is a Pytorch implementation of our paper "On the Stability and Identifiability of Node Representations for Graphs"**

 **1. Datasets:**
-We use four banchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.
+We use six banchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.
 Amazon-Computer and Amazon-Photo The transductive learning setting is conducted on Pubmed, Facbook, Coauthor-CS, Amazon-Computer, Amazon-Photo, and the inductive learning setting is conducted on Coauthor-Phy.

 **2. Requirements:**